Sergio-916/Slack-to-Confluence/Readme.md

    ## Program overview: ##
    This program parses selected Slack channels, processes threads using an LLM as separate documents, formats them as Confluence documents, and stores them in Confluence in selected space as draft pages.
-   Every night, the program checks for any changes in the assigned Slack channels; if changes are detected in any of the threads, the program regenerates and replaces the relevant pages in Confluence.
+   The program can be scheduled to automatically check for changes in the assigned Slack channels at configurable intervals (daily by default); if changes are detected in any of the threads, the program regenerates and replaces the relevant pages in Confluence.

 ## Prerequisites: ##
 1. Create or select the necessary Slack channels that need to be processed.